lamfo-unb/lamfo-unb.github.io/_posts/2020-04-21-COVID-China-EN.md

 Assuming that the rate is the same for tomorrow (we can interpret it as having no new policies, or no changes in population habits have occurred), the number of people infected the day after tomorrow, $$I_2$$, is a proportion of what will be tomorrow ($$I_2=\alpha \cdot I_1$$), which in turn can be substituted by $$I_2=\alpha \cdot I_1 = \alpha \cdot \alpha \cdot I_0$$.
 This expression can be generalized for $$t$$ days from now: being $$t$$ any positive integer, the generalization is $$I_t=\alpha^t \cdot I_0$$.
 The virtually omnipresent compound interest from the financial numbers also follows the same logic ($$F = P(1+i)^n$$).

 Here is the secret of Benford's law.
-Let's look at a exponentially growing epidemic simulation, that is, the number of infected at each day is a fixed multiple of the previous day.
+Let's look at an exponentially growing epidemic simulation, that is, the number of infected at each day is a fixed multiple of the previous day.
 Let's look at the standard scale and the logarithmic scale over time (in this case we use exponentials of 2, but it could be any positive integer).
 Note that in both cases, each gradation of blue is the area referring to a digit.
 The first corresponds between 10 and 20, the second between 20 and 30, so on until 100.
 Note that the width of the bands is different between the standard scale and the logarithmic scale.

 ![](/img/covid19/f14.png)
 ***Imagem 14**: Exponential function and logarithmic scale*